rndlwjs/kr_asr/process_conformer.md

 Q3: Whether linear1() and linear2() are redundant? <br/>
 Even though two layers shares the same number of dimension or kernel size, they should be declared respectively when they are different layers. <br/>

+Q4: How to choose the dimension for softmax? <br/>